kadonnelly13/scamdefenders/content/_index.md

 2. Either make them totally random characters or use passphrases
 3. Do not reuse passwords across different accounts

-A couple more things to emphasize with your loved one is to never share any passwords with anyone else.
-No-one from a reputable organization will ever ask you for your password.
+A couple more things to emphasize with your loved ones are to never share any passwords with anyone else.
+No one from a reputable organization will ever ask you for your password.

 [1] https://www.cisa.gov/secure-our-world/use-strong-passwords